Land Planning & Policy

 • City of Greenville: Open space & affordable housing incentives and five-year comprehensive plan update

-Greenville City Council adopted the Greenville Development Code in June 2023 to ensure a new, more sustainable way of growing in the years ahead.
-In 2025, we are working to ensure that requirements and incentives to expand open space and affordable housing options, including the density bonus program, are working as intended.
-We are also advocating that the city’s five-year comp plan update supports a higher density urban form, expanded mobility & housing options, and ample, equitable open space & tree canopy.
+City Council adopted the Greenville Development Code in June 2023 to ensure a new, more sustainable way of growing in the years ahead.
+In 2026, we are working to ensure that requirements and incentives to expand open space and affordable housing options, including the city’s density bonus program, are working as intended, or are adjusted to improve outcomes.
+We are also advocating that the city’s five-year comprehensive plan update adds robust goals and implementation strategies for improving resiliency and achieving a higher density urban form, expanded mobility & housing options, and ample, equitable open space & tree canopy.

 • City of Fountain Inn: Zoning and land development ordinances

-In 2024, Fountain Inn City Council adopted its INNvision comprehensive plan and moved quickly to begin a process to overhaul zoning and land development regulations to help realize the community’s vision and goals.
-Throughout this process, we are advocating for policies that increase housing choice, enhance open space standards, protect tree canopy, and strengthen subdivision requirements & design guidelines.
+Following adoption of the INNvision comprehensive plan in 2024, the city initiated a multi-year process to overhaul zoning and land development regulations to help realize the community’s vision and goals.
+The city released a draft zoning ordinance in late 2025.
+We continue to advocate for policies that expand housing choices, enhance open space standards, protect tree canopy, and strengthen subdivision requirements, connectivity, and design guidelines.

-• City of Anderson: New Comprehensive Plan and Unified Development Ordinance (UDO)
+• City of Anderson: New Unified Development Ordinance

-We are monitoring, engaging, and encouraging citizens to actively participate in Plan This City, an initiative to create a new Comprehensive Plan and Unified Development Ordinance (UDO).
-Our advocacy is focused on adoption of an actionable comprehensive plan that serves as a foundation to enact policies that reduce sprawl, including higher density urban forms, expanded mobility & housing options, and open space & tree canopy protections.
+We are actively participating in Plan This City, an initiative to create a new Unified Development Ordinance (commonly called a UDO) for the City of Anderson.
+Our advocacy is focused on adoption of policies that support higher density urban forms to reduce sprawl, expand mobility options, and strengthen open space & tree canopy protections.

 • City of Spartanburg: Zoning and land development ordinances